Lavinia-81/Truck-Departure-Management-System/README.md

 *   **Intelligent Status Automation:** The system automatically updates a departure's status to `Delayed` if it has not departed within 10 minutes of its scheduled collection time, ensuring data accuracy.
 *   **Bulk Data Import/Export:** Quickly populate schedules by importing data from an **Excel** file and export the current view for reporting and analysis.
 *   **Real-Time Status Updates:** Instantly change a departure's status (e.g., from `Waiting` to `Loading`), ensuring all teams have up-to-the-minute information.
+*   **Live Route Hazard Checks:** Before a truck departs, operators can click a button to get an instant, AI-powered analysis of the planned route, identifying accidents, road closures, or heavy congestion.

 ### B. Public Display Board (`/display`)
 A "Kiosk" mode screen designed for large monitors in driver waiting areas or the warehouse.